locationtech/geomesa/geomesa-blobstore/README.md

 The RESTful api for the Blobstore can be easily utilized via cURL.

-To Register a GeoMesa Blob Store:
+To Register a GeoMesa Blob Store to an alias (in this case myBlobStore):

 ```bash
 curl -d 'instanceId=myCloud' -d 'zookeepers=zoo1,zoo2,zoo3' -d 'tableName=myBlobStore' -d 'user=user' -d 'password=password' http://localhost:8080/geoserver/geomesa/blobstore/ds/myBlobStore